tfpk/macrokata/exercises/09_ambiguity_and_ordering/README.md

 had ambiguity in which rule should be followed.

-There are, however, multiple circumstances where rules could have ambiguity, so it's important to understand how macros actually work.
+There are, however, multiple circumstances where rules could have ambiguity, so it's important to understand how macros deal with that ambiguity.

 The following is adapted from the [rust documentation on macros](https://doc.rust-lang.org/reference/macros-by-example.html#transcribing):